Once more: Linux?

 The argument that Linux software is more difficult to run for the average user is done and over with at this point.
 Just supply an App Image.
 It really is that simple.

-photoken hat geschrieben:Sorry to hear about your problems with Win10.
+photoken wrote:Sorry to hear about your problems with Win10.
 It definitely sounds like there is something not quite right about your system, especially if you're running some sort of ("Linux"?) dual-boot setup.
 I upgraded from Win7 to Win10 on two machines: a several years old HP notebook and a one year old Thinkpad without any problems (even re-partitioning the primary SSDs).
 I realize that doesn't help you, but thought I'd mention it for the sake of balance. :wink:

 I know, the update worked for most users without too many problems and I am happy for you that the update went without a hitch.